edgexfoundry/app-functions-sdk-go/README.md

   - `Batch` - This function will apply the selected strategy in your pipeline.

 ### Conversion
-There are two conversions included in the SDK that can be added to your pipeline.
-These transforms return a `string`.
+There are multiple conversions included in the SDK that can be added to your pipeline.
+Some of these transforms return a `string`, the Cloud Events conversion returns a cloudevents.Event [see reference here](https://github.com/cloudevents/sdk-go).

  - `NewConversion()` - This function returns a `Conversion` instance that is used to access the following conversion functions:
     - `TransformToXML`  - This function receives an `events.Model` type, converts it to XML format and returns the XML string to the pipeline.
     - `TransformToJSON` - This function receives an `events.Model` type and converts it to JSON format and returns the JSON string to the pipeline.
+    - `TransformToCloudEvent` - This function receives an `events.Model` type and converts it to `cloudevents.Event` and returns it to the pipeline.

 ### Compressions
 There are two compression types included in the SDK that can be added to your pipeline.
 These transforms return a `[]byte`.